 General items related to the architecture of jetty and how it deals with certain design decisions.

-The job of configuring Jetty is building a network of connectors and handlers and providing their individual configurations.
+The job of configuring Jetty is building a tree of connectors and handlers and providing their individual configurations.
 As Jetty components are simply Plain Old Java Objects (POJOs), you can accomplish this assembly and configuration of components by a variety of techniques:

 The implementation of Jetty follows some fairly standard patterns.

 Most abstract concepts such as

 The JSR77 inspired life cycle of most Jetty components is represented by the

 interface and the

 AbstractLifeCycle implementation used as the base of many Jetty components.

 Connector is the component that accepts TCP connections.

 For each accepted TCP connection, the